Security Manager

 • Knowledge of security systems is essen...read more

 Q15.
-How you will assign security staff while vvip is around?
+How would you assign security staff when a VVIP is present?

 Ans.